Home » WaterRower Natural Rowing Machine Review

 Resistance Type

-As a user pulls the rowing handle, it spins the paddles in the water tank.
-The spinning paddles must displace the water in from of them which causes resistance.
+As a user pulls the handle, it spins the paddles in the water tank.
+The spinning paddles must displace the water which requires effort depending on how fast you pull and the amount of water in the tank.

-The faster you row, the faster the paddles spin, the more water they must displace, and the harder the resistance becomes.
+The faster you row, the faster the paddles spin, the more water they must displace, increasing the difficulty.

 We call this ‘variable’ resistance because there are no “adjustments” to be made.
-To feel more resistance, row faster and to feel less resistance, row slower.
+For more resistance, row faster.
+To cool down or catch your breath, row slower.

-Air rowing machines are also ‘variable’ resistance but differ slightly.
+An air rower operates much this way but differs slightly.
 You can read my water vs air rowing machine comparison for more details about both.

-You can also read more about all the different rowing machine resistance types by clicking here.
+You can also read more about all the different resistance types by clicking here.

 Resistance Benefits

-There are a lot of benefits to water resistance, especially the WaterRower Natural resistance system.
+There are a lot of benefits to water resistance, especially the Natural’s resistance system.

 WaterRower is known for providing one of the smoothest rowing motions on the market.
 The resistance is smooth, strong, and quiet from start to finish.
-No user mentioned any lag in the rowing stroke and felt resistance as soon as they started rowing.
+No user mentioned any lag in the rowing stroke and felt resistance from the start.
+My experience has been the same.

-According to the WaterRower website, “a doubling of the speed of the boat will require an eight-fold increase in resistance”.
-Basically rowing faster requires a lot more force!
+As for the variable resistance, according to the WaterRower website, “a doubling of the speed of the boat will require an eight-fold increase in resistance”.
+Basically, by going faster, you’re met with a disproportionately greater amount of force!

-The more water you add, the “heavier” the rowing will feel (like rowing a boat with passengers).
-The less water you have, the “lighter” the rowing will feel (like rowing by yourself).
+The more water you add, the heavier the stroke will feel (as in a boat with passengers).
+The less water you have, the “lighter” the stroke will feel (as in a boat by yourself).

 Many people find the noise to be meditative and it is also quiet enough so people in a neighboring room cannot hear the rowing machine.